Volunteer With Habitat

 What kinds of tasks are done by volunteers?

-Construction volunteers typically help with one or more of the following job tasks: framing walls, installing siding, hanging drywall, caulking, priming, painting, kitchen and bathroom remodels, landscaping, and so much more.
+Construction volunteers typically help with one or more of the following job tasks: framing walls, installing siding, hanging drywall, caulking, priming, painting, landscaping, and so much more.
+You will find out your task prior to your build day.
+Tasks may change due to the ever-evolving nature of the construction schedule.
+You will receive onsite training for all tasks.

 Will there be water and food provided?

 Water is provided on-site.
 Volunteers are encouraged to bring a refillable water bottle to reduce waste and ensure proper hydration.
-Lunch is not provided during the volunteer shift.
+Lunch is not usually provided during the volunteer shift.
 Volunteers can bring a bagged lunch, go off-site during the lunch break or arrange to have food delivered to the site.
+Check out this list of places to grab lunch.

 Are construction shifts rain or shine?